Introduction

 3. Industry Demand

-• Due to higher rules and security standards, finance and healthcare may pay more for Salesforce development.
+- Due to stricter rules and security standards, finance and healthcare may pay more for Salesforce development.

 4. Location